 Use one or more of the above emotions to leverage higher opening rates and shareability for your real estate content.

-Keep in mind that 89% of content is never shared more 100 times.
-(And for 560 shares I put exactly ZERO dollars into promotion, just manual labor).
+Keep in mind that 89% of content is never shared over 100 times.
+(And for 560 shares I put ZERO dollars into promotion, just manual labor).

 A/B testing is one of the best marketing tools out there.
 It’s simplicity itself: you send out 2 versions of the same piece of content (such as an email, an ad, etc.) and see which one performs better.